syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 {% endtabs %}

-N> When setting LatLngBounds and DistanceRadius at the same time, the priority is DistanceRadius and calculate zoom level based Radius value.
+N> When setting LatLngBounds and DistanceRadius at the same time, the priority is `DistanceRadius` and calculate zoom level based radius value.

 ![Xamarin SfMaps zoom level changed image](Images/ZoomLevel.png)

-## Calculate the map tile layer bounds
+## Get the map tile layer bounds

-Calculate imagery layer pixel bounds while zooming, panning and Geo-Coordinate value changing.
+You can get imagery layer pixel bounds while zooming, panning and Geo-Coordinate value changing by using `MapBounds` property of imagery layer.

 {% tabs %}